Moontype

 Moontype is an American indie rock band from Chicago, Illinois.
-The group originally consisted of just vocalist Margaret McCarthy as a solo project while attending Oberlin College, but later expanded into a full band with guitarist Ben Cruz and drummer Emerson Hunton.
+The group was originally a solo project of vocalist Margaret McCarthy while she attended Oberlin College, but later expanded into a full band with guitarist Ben Cruz and drummer Emerson Hunton.
 As a solo project, McCarthy released her first EP under the Moontype alias titled Fan Music.
 The band released their debut full-length album, Bodies of Water, in 2021 on Born Yesterday Records.

+Moontype expanded into a fully-fledged four-piece since the release of their Bodies of Water LP.
+The band now features Emerson Hunton on drums, and Joe Suihkonen and Andrew Clinkman on guitar.

+In 2025, Moontype signed to Orindal Records, the label run by Advance Base’s Owen Ashworth.
+The signing coincided with the release of their first music since 2021, single "Long Country."